prabathbr/Face-Mask-Detection/README.md

 ## Detection Testing

 A sample script, [check_image.ipynb](Test/check_image.ipynb) is provided to test a single image from a local file or an URL with the trained model.
-The output would the classification from "classify_names" and a general description from "classify_desc" along with the image display.
+The output would be a classification from "classify_names" and a general description from "classify_desc" along with the image display.

 ## Summary